filesmuggler/filesmuggler.github.io/ros4rpi.md

 # How to install ROS on RPI Zero and not to loose your mind

+## Motivation
+I was faced multiple times with a challenge to run sensors on RPI Zero W under ROS 1, which can be a tedious in preparation.
+Despite long presence of both the budget RPI board and ROS at the market, it was not clearly documented how to properly aggregate them.
+The latest challenge was to put IMU sensor altogether with RPI Zero W board.
+Here is how it's done.

 ## Prerequisites
 ### Download image
 Download and flash [Raspbian Buster Lite](https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2020-02-14/) onto 16GB SD Card.
 At first boot be sure to enable SSH and add your WiFi network credentials.